react-pluggable/stock-dashboard/README.md

 ## Role of react-pluggable

-It is used to add components at runtime.
+It is used to add charts at runtime.
 Whenever you want to add a new type of chart to the app, you simple create a plugin for it and install it in your app and similarly if you want to remove a chart from the app, you can remove or comment its line of installation.

 ## ScreenShots